 How to Prevent Stains on Your Sheet Pans

 Once you’ve gotten your pans looking fresh, there are several easy steps you can take to keep them from getting stained and discolored again.
 One of the easiest options is to simply invest in silicone mats, which protect the surface of your pans without affecting their conduction.

-AmazonBasics Silicone Baking Mats, 2 for $8.54 on Amazon
+AmazonBasics Silicone Baking Mats, 3 for $14.99 from Amazon

 You can also use parchment paper or aluminum foil as a protective layer for your pans, depending on what you’re cooking.
 Parchment paper is nonstick, so it makes a great option for cookies and other foods that may otherwise get stuck to the pan.

 Related Reading: 11 Sheet Pan Dinners for Maximum Flavor and Minimal Clean-Up